Stamp duty charges in various cities

 When taking a home loan, there are a host of expenses involved beyond the cost of the house itself.
 Stamp duty and registration charges are among the extra charges that need to be paid when you register ownership of your new house.
 The Bajaj Finserv Stamp Duty Calculator is designed to help you accurately assess the amount of stamp duty you will have to pay towards your property, so that you know exactly how much home loan you need.

 What is stamp duty?

-If you are buying a new property, you will have to pay a fee called stamp duty, which is levied by the state government.
-This fee is used to validate the registration of your property in your name, and legalise your property ownership document.
-Without paying stamp duty on the property registration document, you will not be considered a legal owner of the property in question.
+Stamp Duty is a fee levied by the state government when buying a new property.
+This fee is used to validate the registration of the property in your name, and legalise your property ownership document.
+Without paying Stamp Duty on the property registration document, you will not be considered a legal owner of the property in question.